andsfonseca/open-smart-fit/README.md

 * ### Smart Fit Json Models

-    These are the interfaces generated from the JSON retrieved from the [smartfit.com.br website](https://www.smartfit.com.br/)
+    These are the interfaces generated from the JSON retrieved from the [smartfit.com.br website](https://www.smartfit.com.br/).

     * ### IPagination

-    Gym search page information
+    Gym search page information.

     ```ts
     interface IPagination {